valohai/dl4j-nlp-cuda-example/README.md

 You can get the others to work by:

 - cloning this repo
-- running the `./download-src-main-resources.sh` in the root of the project folder
+- running the `./download-src-main-resources.sh` shell script in the root of the project folder
+- running the `./download-model-and-review-database.sh` shell script in the root of the project folder
 - opening the project in your favourite IDE
 - make sure you *Marked the directory* `dl4j-nlp-cuda-example/src/main/java` as *Sources Root*
 - for e.g. in IntelliJ we can run an class by selecting it's name via mouse of keyboard